zzonyo/trust-docs-test/source/index.html.md

 symbol          | string    |
-state           | string    | The status of the symbol；Allowable values: [online，offline,suspend]. "online" - Listed, available for trading, "offline" - de-listed, not available for trading， "suspend"-suspended for trading value-precision | integer   | Precision of value in quote currency (value = price * amount) min-order-amt   | long      | Minimum order amount (order amount is the ‘amount’ defined in ‘v1/order/orders/place’ when it’s a limit order or sell-market order) max-order-amt   | long      | Max order amount min-order-value | long      | Minimum order value (order value refers to ‘amount’ * ‘price’ defined in ‘v1/order/orders/place’ when it’s a limit order or ‘amount’ when it’s a buy-market order) leverage-ratio  | int       | The applicable leverage ratio
+state           | string    | The status of the symbol；Allowable values: [online，offline,suspend]. "online" - Listed, available for trading, "offline" - de-listed, not available for trading， "suspend"-suspended for trading value-precision | integer   | Precision of value in quote currency (value = price * amount) min-order-amt   | float  | Minimum order amount (order amount is the ‘amount’ defined in ‘v1/order/orders/place’ when it’s a limit order or sell-market order) max-order-amt   | float | Max order amount min-order-value | float | Minimum order value (order value refers to ‘amount’ * ‘price’ defined in ‘v1/order/orders/place’ when it’s a limit order or ‘amount’ when it’s a buy-market order) leverage-ratio  | float  | The applicable leverage ratio

 ## Get all Supported Currencies